 Mumford ISD Website/Facebook: A great resource for parents to utilize is the Mumford ISD Website, www.mumford.k12.tx.us.
-This allows parents to email teachers and find out about upcoming events, as well as, find out about STAAR scores and other district information.
-Also Mumford ISD is on facebook, please like and follow us on facebook to automatically receive information we post.
+On our website, parents can easily access staff emails, keep apprised on upcoming events, find out campus STAAR results, and district and campus accountability, as well as other information.
+Also, Mumford ISD is on facebook, please "like and follow" us on facebook to automatically receive information we post.

 Mumford Home Bulletin: This document is created and printed by the office every Monday.
-A copy is given to students each Monday to communicate with parents and students the different events coming up; such as 6 weeks tests dates, extra-curricular activities, when grading reports will be going home and many other activities.
-It also contains results of previous elections, competitions, or accomplishments our students might have been involved with in relation to school.
+A copy is given to students each Monday to communicate with parents and students the different events coming up; such as 6 weeks tests dates, extra-curricular activities, report card distribution, school wide elections, and student accomplishments.
 This is a great tool for parents to have to stay up to date on the happenings at Mumford.
 Copies of these bulletins can also be found on the Mumford website and are uploaded on our facebook account.